Daour211/reading-notes/README.md

 Brief:

 I am **Abdelrahman Mohammad**, Civil Engineer graduated from AUM.
-I have joined this course becuase it is a great opportunity to learn about programming and improve myslef in this field as much as I can.
+I have joined this course because it is a great opportunity to learn about programming and improve myself in this field as much as I can.

 My link on GitHub:

 [My profile](https://github.com/Daour211) looking forward to work with you mates.